yuwen9811/Final-Project/README.md

 # Final-Project
 # Project Hypothesis

-How has the interannual variability, seasonal onset timing, and spatial distribution of rainfall during Ghana’s primary rainy season (March–June) evolved over the period 2000–2020?
+H₀ (Null Hypothesis): There is no significant change in the interannual variability, onset timing, or spatial distribution of rainfall during Ghana’s March–June rainy season from 2000 to 2020.
-We want to understand whether the timing, intensity, and variability of Ghana’s main rainy season (March–June) has changed from 2000 to 2020.
+H₁ (Alternative Hypothesis): There are significant changes in one or more of the following during the 2000–2020 period:
+- Annual total rainfall
+- Timing of rainy season onset
+- Spatial variability of rainfall
+- Frequency of extreme rainfall events

 # Data Source